dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

     The procedure to install the Intermediate SSL certificates depends on the web server and the environment where you install the certificate.

     For instance, Apache requires you to bundle the intermediate SSL certificates and assign the location of the bundle to the `SSLCertificateChainFile` configuration.
-Conversely, NGINX requires you to package the intermediate SSL certificates in a single bundle with the end-user certificate.
+However, NGINX requires you to package the intermediate SSL certificates in a single bundle with the end-user certificate.

     We provide a certificate installation wizard which contains installation instructions for several servers and platforms.
 If you purchase a certificate with us you can [use this wizard to obtain and install the files you need](/articles/installing-ssl-certificate) for your server.